Configure Windows Firewall

 <RunSynchronous> <RunSynchronousCommand wcm:action="add"> <Path> netsh advfirewall firewall add rule name="allow messenger" dir=in program="c:\programfiles\messenger\msmsgs.exe" action=allow </Path> <Description>Enable Windows Messenger</Description> <Order>1</Order> </RunSynchronousCommand> </RunSynchronous>

-The following example illustrates how to configure unattended installation answer file settings for Windows Firewall.
+The following example scenario illustrates how to configure unattended installation answer file settings for Windows Firewall.
 To add a new outbound firewall rule to block a port, use the following syntax.
 In the example, the blocked port is TCP port 80.

 netsh advfirewall firewall add rule name="allow80" protocol=TCP dir=out localport=80 action=block